GATECH-EIC/ShiftAddNet/README.md

 Reproduce the T-SNE visualization of the class divergences in AdderNet, and the proposed ShiftAddNet, using ResNet-20 on CIFAR-10 as an example.

 ````
-python ./scripts/gen_feat.sh # generate the features that will be used for visualization
+bash ./scripts/gen_feat.sh # generate the features that will be used for visualization

 cd tsne_vis &&
 python visual_tsne.py --save_dir resnet20_add_FP32